Last updated: 30 July, 2020

 We have taken every step possible to minimise the impact of COVID-19 on our services.

-However, due to the restrictions imposed after overseas travel, it may be unavoidable that our clients will not be able to have their usual carer for a brief period and a suitable replacement carer will be rostered in the short term.
-Currently impacted clients have been contacted.
+However, due to the protocols mentioned above, it may be unavoidable that our clients will not be able to have their usual carer for a brief period due to illness or suspected illness and a suitable replacement carer will be rostered in the short term.

 What are my responsibilities as a client?

-Responding to the threat of any communicable disease requires a coordinated approach.
-As the Prime Minister has repeatedly said, “We are all in this together.”
+Responding to the threat of any communicable disease requires a coordinated approach, and the recent surge in cases in some areas of Australia have reinforced this fact.

 We have done everything we can to minimise exposure to our staff, and therefore transmission from staff to clients.
 With this in mind, we ask that our clients do their part too.

-- You update us with any recent travel that you may have undertaken, particularly if you or any known visitors have travelled overseas in the past 14 days.
+- You update us with any recent travel that you may have undertaken, particularly if you or any known visitors have returned from overseas or travelled interstate (between any Australian states or territories) in the past 14 days.

-- You inform us immediately if any known visitors, or other people you may have come into contact with, have experienced any flu-like symptoms in the past week (as outlined below).
+- You inform us immediately if any known visitors, or other people you may have come into contact with, have experienced any COVID-19 symptoms.

 - You obey the community rules as set out by the authorities.